 How long does it take to complete the program?

-Students can typically complete the program within 19 months, taking three to four courses per term.
+Students can typically complete the health analytics master’s degree program within 19 months, taking three to four courses per term.
 Visit our curriculum page for more information about the courses offered in each term.

 Can the program be completed part-time?